Skip to content

 Inherited Non Qualified Annuity

-Inheriting a non-qualified annuity can feel complicated—especially when you’re trying to honor a loved one’s wishes while avoiding unnecessary taxes.
-Unlike inherited qualified annuities (such as IRA or 401(k) rollover annuities), a non-qualified annuity was funded with after-tax dollars.
-That one detail changes everything: the beneficiary generally owes tax on the gain (the growth inside the annuity), not on the original premium.
-This guide walks you through inherited non-qualified annuity rules, how taxation works in the real world, beneficiary payout options, and practical strategies to reduce the tax hit and keep more of the inheritance in your family.
+Inheriting a non-qualified annuity can feel complicated — especially when you are trying to honor a loved one’s wishes while avoiding unnecessary taxes.
+Unlike inherited qualified annuities such as IRA or 401(k) rollover annuities, a non-qualified annuity was funded with after-tax dollars.
+That one detail changes everything: the beneficiary generally owes tax on the gain — the growth inside the annuity — not on the original premium.
+This guide walks you through inherited non-qualified annuity rules, how taxation works in the real world, beneficiary payout options, and practical strategies to reduce the tax impact and keep more of the inheritance in your family.

 At Diversified Insurance Brokers, we help beneficiaries and retirees evaluate annuity decisions with a focus on clarity, taxes, and long-term outcomes.
-We work with 75+ top-rated carriers, and we regularly review inherited contracts to identify what matters most: cost basis confirmation, the gain amount, contract-specific death benefit rules, and your best payout options based on income needs and tax brackets.
-If you want a quick foundation before you go deeper, start with what a non-qualified annuity is, then come back here for beneficiary-specific planning.
+We work with over 100 top-rated carriers, and we regularly review inherited contracts to identify what matters most: cost basis confirmation, the gain amount, contract-specific death benefit rules, and your best payout options based on income needs and tax brackets.
+If you want a quick foundation before going deeper, start with what a non-qualified annuity is, then return here for beneficiary-specific planning.
+For a comprehensive overview of how annuity taxation works across different contract types and funding sources, our guide to non-qualified annuity taxation provides the foundational context.

 Compare Today’s Top Annuity Options Before You Choose a Payout